orca-io/orca-challenges/challenge-3/README.md

 Deliverable
 -----
-Url to video demonstrating the solution or source code or only algo explanation (if you find this easy).
+Url to video demonstrating the solution or source code or only algo explanation (if you find this easy and cannot be bothered to code it).